danielmcheng1/wikiracer/README.md

 ![Demo Animation](images/animation-demo.gif "Demo Animation")

-To find this path, the Wikiracer prgram starts a breadth-first search at both the start page and destination page.
+To find this path, the Wikiracer program starts a breadth-first search at both the start page and destination page.
 As soon as it finds an intersection between the two searches, it returns the path.

 Given an input sourceTitle and destTitle, Wikiracer offers the following three features:
 1. Find path from sourceTitle to destTitle